 I made active efforts to never joke about my boyfriend around his mother.
 Instead, I displayed how much I respect their relationship and how much I adore my boyfriend for being such a good son to her.

 Eventually, his mother realised that I have great respect for my boyfriend and his family and I have no intentions of disrupting their relationship or their lives.
-Thankfully, with all these efforts, my boyfriend’s mother began seeing me beyond just a girl from a different caste.
+Thankfully, with all these efforts, my boyfriend’s mother began seeing me beyond just a girl from a different religion.

 She now sees me as a smart individual, who is a good match for her son, and now, she calls me more to complain about her son!